 How to Make the Tastiest Black Bean Salad

 Black beans are a staple in our pantry.
 We buy them canned and dried and love knowing that if the fridge is empty, there will always be some black beans standing by for us to use.
-We add them to veggie burgers, breakfast wraps, and love to use them in our vegetarian tacos.
+We add them to veggie burgers, breakfast wraps, soups, and love to use them in our vegetarian tacos.

 We also love adding them to salads.
 We’ve already shared this simple black bean and corn salad, which has a smoky lime dressing.
 It’s perfect served as a fresh salad or even as a salsa.
 We love it so much that it inspired us to make an even heartier black bean salad.
 We took everything we loved about that salad and added even more vegetables and quinoa.
 This black bean and quinoa salad is hearty, healthy, and delicious.

 The salad is very simple to make and is pretty adaptable to whatever you have in the fridge.
 You can use canned or home-cooked black beans.
 When using canned, I prefer to drain and rinse the beans before adding to the salad.

 As for the quinoa, you can use precooked or cook it yourself.
 Quinoa takes about 20 minutes to make.
 Here’s our tutorial for making fluffy quinoa at home and if you’re looking for more quinoa salads, I love this quinoa salad packed with superfoods like chickpeas, bell peppers, baby bok choy, herbs, and cucumber.